MikeHewitt/maas-sdk-ruby/README.md

 Sample on Sinatra can be found in the `sample` directory.
 Replace `CLIENT_ID`, `CLIENT_SECRET` located in `sample.json` with valid data.

-Uncomment one of the lines in Gemfile depending on the type of installation.
-Do steps written in `Installation` and run `bundle install` to install Sinatra and other dependencies.
+Uncomment one of the lines written in Gemfile depending on the type of installation.
+Do steps written in `Installation` and then run `bundle install` to install Sinatra and other dependencies.

 When you are done, run `ruby sinatra_sample.rb` to start the server.